kriomant/mockers/doc/guide.md

 error: test failed
 ```

-Seems we have a problem, which is clearly explained: we expected
+Seems like we have a problem, which is clearly explained: we expected
 that `make_hotter` will be called with value `4` and in fact it
 was called with value `36`.
 We found bug in our function.

-Lets examine test content line by line.
+Lets examine the test content line by line.

 ```rust
 let mut scenario = Scenario::new();
 ```

-Here we create `Scenario` instance, which tracks all mock objects
+Here we create a `Scenario` instance, which tracks all mock objects
 and expectations.
-When scenario object is destroyed it checks
+When the scenario object is destroyed it checks
 that all expectations are satisfied and fails otherwise.

 ```rust